Gronnesby/Histology/README.md

 The viewer is available with an example image at (hdl-histology.northeurope.cloudapp.azure.com).
 It is possible to run the server locally using the provided Dockerfile, however, this does not include any example slides.
 The example slides has to be placed in the `static/images/pathology/` folder.

+## Slide annotation how-to

+The viewer features cell identification and couting through our hovernet container running on Azure.